-The CTU chip's position output may be converted to reported position in physical units using: $$Reported\ Position = \frac{CtuReportedPositionI32}{65536} \times SinLength$$ Equation 1 This figure is nominally equal to the Actual Position defined in section 3.1.
-The figures differ due to random noise, Linearity Error and Offset Error: $Reported\ Position - Actual\ Position = Random\ Noise + Linearity\ Error + Offset\ Error$ Equation 2 3.3 Random Noise and Resolution Random noise is inherent in any analog measurement.
+The CTU chip's position output may be converted to reported position in physical units using: $$Reported Position = \frac{CtuReportedPositionI32}{65536} \times SinLength$$ Equation 1 This figure is nominally equal to the Actual Position defined in section 3.1.
+The figures differ due to random noise, Linearity Error and Offset Error: Reported Position - Actual Position = Random Noise + Linearity Error + Offset Error Equation 2 3.3 Random Noise and Resolution Random noise is inherent in any analog measurement.
 The random noise present in the CTU's reported measurements can be considered Gaussian (well behaved noise).
 There are two general measures of Random Noise, Peak to Peak Noise and Standard Deviation.
 Defining Peak to Peak Noise such that it encompasses 99.9% of samples (100% is physically impossible due to the statistical nature of noise) yields the following relationship: Peak to Peak Noise = $6.6 \times Standard Deviation$ Equation 3 Another common measure of noise used in encoders is Noise Free Resolution, which is related to Peak to Peak Noise as follows: Noise Free Resolution = $$\log_2 \frac{Measuring Range}{Peak to Peak Noise}$$ Equation 4 Noise Free Resolution can be improved by averaging raw samples from a CTU, or applying some other digital filter to the samples.
 Averaging 2^N samples increases Noise Free Resolution by N/2 bits.
 So averaging 4 samples (N=2) improves Noise Free Resolution by 1 bit, and averaging 16 (N=4) samples improves Noise Free Resolution by 2 bits.
 Measurements of Linearity Error and Offset Error are separated from Random Noise by averaging in this way.
 The CAM502 CTU chip has an on-chip digital filter that can be configured to improve resolution at the expense of group delay.
 Please refer to its datasheet for the available settings and their effects.
 3.4 Linearity Error and Offset Error Linearity Error is the deviation of the transfer function from a best fit straight line.
 Strictly, the figures quoted in this datasheet are based on a best fit straight line whose slope and offset are adjusted to minimise the maximum magnitude of Linearity Error, so that the maximum positive and negative linearity departures have equal magnitude.
 The slope of the best fit straight line is the SinLength parameter quoted below.
 Its value can also change due to a small stretch error inherent in the PCB manufacturing process.
 There are two main contributions to Offset Error: one from the sensor and one from the target.
 The target's contribution to Offset Error is the mechanical tolerance with which the Target Origin can be located relative to appropriate alignment features, and therefore depends on how these features are designed.
-The sensor's contribution to Offset Error is mainly due to the PCB manufacturing process, in particular linear misregistration of copper layers relative to chosen registration features.
-Again these are application specific.
-For example, if PCB holes are used for registration, an Offset Error of $\sim\pm0.15$ mm can be expected for a conventional PCB process.
-If a routed edge is used, as with assembled sensor 013-0035, the tolerance is typically ±0.3 mm, which is greater due to the routing process.
+The sensor's contribution to Offset Error is mainly due to the PCB manufacturing process, in particular linear misregistration of copper layers relative to chosen registration features, and sensor PCB stretch error between the reference feature and Sensor Origin.